2054883SAM/CourseWebsite/docs/Database Schema & Security Implementation Documentation.md

 - `title` (TEXT, NOT NULL): Course title
 - `description` (TEXT, NOT NULL): Course description
 - `thumbnail_url` (TEXT): Optional URL to course thumbnail image
-- `price` (NUMERIC, NOT NULL): Course price in default currency
+- -- price removed from schema
 - `creator_id` (UUID, NOT NULL): Foreign key reference to the creator's user ID
 - `created_at` (TIMESTAMP WITH TIME ZONE, NOT NULL): When the course was created

 **Indexes**:
 - Primary Key on `id`
-- Index on `creator_id` for efficient querying of a creator's courses
+- Index on `creator_id` for efficient querying of a teacher's courses

 ### 3. Sections Table